 This is when a public speaker raises or lowers the volume and/or tone of their voice.
 It seems to have nearly the same impact whether the volume or tone is raised or lowered.
 But they are usually used for different purposes.

-A speaker may raise their volume to show passion and lower it to highlight importance.
+A speaker may raise their volume to show passion and lower it to highlight an important point.
 A speaker may raise their tone to show emotion and lower it to express authority.

 President Obama is a master at using this technique.
 It appears to me that either it comes naturally or he picked it up by watching his pastor give sermons in church.
 I say this because elements of his style remind me of the way Martin Luther King spoke.

 This is the most commonly used technique for a reason.
-It works and most anyone can use it successfully.
+It works and almost anyone can use it successfully.

 Silence is usually a public speaker’s worst nightmare.
 If it’s used as a tool, however, it can be a powerful way to get an audience’s attention.